-We were isolated from blacks kids, not necessarily by our choices, but by societal choices over which we didn’t seem to have any control.
-We lived in separate neighborhoods, attended separate schools and were separate in every aspect of life including; hotels, restaurants, movie theaters, grocery stores, department stores and even doctor’s offices.
-I participated in varsity sports in high school and college and never competed against a black athlete during those 7 years.
-The only close contacts I had with any black person were with those who worked in our home over a 15 year span.
+We were isolated from black kids not necessarily by our choices, but by society over which we did not have control.
+We lived in separate neighborhoods, attended separate schools and were separate in every aspect of life including hotels, restaurants, movie theaters, grocery stores, department stores and even doctor’s offices.
+I participated in varsity sports in high school and college and never competed against a black athlete during those seven years.
+The only significant contact I had with any black person were with those who worked in our home over a fifteen year period.

-Most of the time she and Brother Mose got along with each other pretty well, but occasionally she would get aggravated about how slow Brother Mose moved from one place to the next.
-It didn’t seem to bother him at all, and when she would fuss and fume, he would usually respond with a “yessum, you sho’ is right.”
-A characteristic response Brother Mose would make when he was some distance away and Mom or Sister Bobbie would call out his name; was to answer with a high-pitched, owl-like “Hooo.”
-No one else could make a sound like that, and I could recognize it from 300 to 400 feet away.
+Most of the time she and Brother Mose got along with each other pretty well, but occasionally she would get aggravated with him.
+It bothered her how slow Brother Mose moved from one place to the next, and how long it took him to complete a task.
+It didn’t seem to bother him at all, and when she fussed and fumed he would respond with a “yessum, you sho’ is right.”
+A characteristic response of Brother Mose when he was some distance away and called by Mom or Sister Bobbie was to answer with a high-pitched, owl-like “Hooo.”
+No one else could make a comparable sound, and I could recognize it from three hundred to four hundred feet away.